-A real estate investment portfolio could provide the base of a solid financial future.
+A real estate investment portfolio could be the basis of a solid financial future.
 However, budding real estate investors often face challenges finding the financing they need.
 That’s when understanding owner-occupied properties can come in handy.

 Let’s take a closer look at what an owner-occupied property is and how it can be useful to investors.

 An owner-occupied property is a piece of real estate in which the person who holds the title (or owns the property) also uses the home as their primary residence.
 The term “owner-occupied” is commonly associated with real estate investors who live in a property and rent out separate spaces to tenants.

 In the context of real estate investing, owner-occupied properties provide an opportunity to tap into attractive financing options.
 After all, most homeowners are able to find much more attractive mortgage terms than real estate investors.
 But you’ll still have the chance to create rental income with the property by renting out spaces you aren’t using.

 See What You Qualify For